Skip to main content

 Education on psychedelics

-The psychedelic renaissance continues at its best, but to ensure that history does not come full circle, so that we can get the best from psychedelics – education is important.
-Although psilocybin mushrooms are the lowest in the classification of harmful psychoactive substances, their reckless use can lead to many problems.
-Institutions worth following are the Polish Psychedelic Society and politykakanarkotykowa.pl.
-Also worth recommending is the blog terapianowoczesna.pl, or the Youtube channel Czas na Kwas.
-And of course our blog 😉
+The psychedelic renaissance is in full swing, but to make sure history does not come full circle and that we can get the best from psychedelics, education is essential.
+Although psilocybin mushrooms are among the least harmful substances in many rankings of psychoactive drugs, their reckless use can lead to serious problems.

 F